pras75299/Lofi-Gen/Readme.md

 ## Contributing

-[Optional: Add guidelines for contributing if this is an open-source project.]
+Please read our [Pull Request Template](.github/pull_request_template.md) for guidelines on contributing to this project.

 ## License

-[Optional: Add license information, e.g., MIT License.]
+MIT License